-Not included in current liabilities are any long-term financial obligations not payable within a year.
-These include permanent commercial loans, which are any mortgages on recently built commercial properties, other long-term loans, long-term leases, bonds, and debentures.
+Items that aren’t included in current liabilities include any long-term financial obligations not payable within a year.
+Examples include permanent commercial loans, other long-term loans, long-term leases, and bonds.

 What Is a Good Current Ratio?

-A good current ratio is somewhat difficult to peg, and may vary depending on the industry.
-As its name suggests, the current ratio of any one company is constantly changing; this is due to ongoing payments to liabilities, assets being liquidated, and sales and other sources of revenue.
-For this reason, companies try to target a range, rather than an exact ratio.
+While a ratio of 1.0 is indicative of a business being able to hold its own and pay the bills, it may not be indicative of business health.
+A good current ratio can vary depending on the industry.
+As its name suggests, the current ratio of any one company is constantly changing.
+This is because of ongoing payments to liabilities, assets being liquidated, and sales and other sources of revenue.
+For this reason, companies try to target a range rather than an exact ratio.

-Generally, investors and other professionals consider a ratio between 1.2-to-1 and 2-to-1 to be a sign of a healthy business, indicating a company with the ability to meet short-term liabilities while also investing a healthy percentage of its working capital.
-A current ratio greater than 2-to-1 may indicate that a company is not investing short-term assets efficiently.
+Generally, investors and other professionals consider a ratio between 1.2 and 2.0 to be a sign of a healthy business, indicating a company with the ability to meet short-term liabilities while also investing a healthy percentage of its working capital.
+A current ratio greater than 2.0 may indicate that a company isn’t investing its short-term assets efficiently.